Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Sanding smooth when fully dry

-Quality contractors use moisture-resistant compounds specifically designed for bathroom environments.
-These products resist mold growth and maintain flexibility in humid conditions.
+At Ironwood Drywall Richmond, we use moisture-resistant compounds specifically designed for bathroom environments.
+These products resist mould growth and maintain flexibility in humid conditions.

 Drywall Joint Repair

 Bathroom joint failures create entry points for water damage and compromise wall integrity.
-You'll identify failed joints by visible gaps, tape lifting, or compound cracking along seams.
+Failed joints show visible gaps, tape lifting, or compound cracking along seams.

 - Base coat embeds tape and fills major gaps